HTTP Benchmark Example

 While the benchmark program is running the benchmark_output.json file is incrementally updated with benchmark results.

-Step 3—view results
+Step 3—view benchmark results

 ├── benchmark_config.adoc